Antarah ibn Shaddad: Life

+Early life

-ʿAntarah was born in Najd in Arabia.
-His father was Shaddād al-ʿAbsī, a respected warrior of the Banu Abs under their chief Zuhayr.
-His mother was an Ethiopian woman named Zabeebah.
-Described as an "Arab crow" (al-aghribah al-'Arab) owing to his dark complexion,ʿAntarah grew up a slave as well.
-He fell in love with his cousin ʿAblah, but could not hope to marry her owing to his position.
-He also gained the enmity of his father's wife Shammeah.
+ʿAntarah was born in Najd in the Arabian Peninsula.
+His father was Arab, Shaddād al-ʿAbsī, a respected warrior of the Banu Abs under their chief Zuhayr.
+His mother was an Ethiopian woman named Zabībah.
+Described as one of three "Arab crows" (Aghribah al-'Arab) - famous Arab with a black complexion, ʿAntarah grew up a slave as well.
+He fell in love with his cousin ʿAbla, but could not hope to marry her owing to his position.
+He also gained the enmity of his father's wife Sumayya.

+He gained attention and respect for himself by his personal qualities and courage in battle, excelling as an accomplished poet and a mighty warrior.